Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### File extensions and mime-types
    1. The manifests MUST use a ".mpd" file extension.
-   2. Media segments MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions defined in {{}} appropriate for the mime-type of the content they are carrying.
+   2. Media segments MUST NOT use  a ".ts" file extension and must use one of the other allowed file extensions defined in {{??}} appropriate for the mime-type of the content they are carrying.
-   <kcj> Is there a specific DASH profile that should be used (e.g., use segment names vs. timeline? )

    ### Relative paths
    1. Relative URL paths MUST be used to address each segment.